preshathakkar/cs203-winter-2015/lab04.md

 1. Update the Balloon's color from RGB to `Color` class
 2. Rename `SimpleGui` to `GuiApp`
-3. Tie in the `Balloon` class and `Canvas` so that they balloons appear when the start button is pressed
+3. Tie in the `Balloon` class and `Canvas` class so that the balloons appear when the start button is pressed

 # lab 4.2

+1. Create a `TimerDemo` class that prints to the console `I am alive` every 5 seconds after then `start` button has been pressed and stop printing when the `stop` button is pressed.